 “674 This special provision applies to periodic inspection and test of over-moulded cylinders as defined in 1.2.1.

-Over-moulded cylinders subject to 6.2.3.5.3.1 shall be subject to periodic inspection and test in accordance with 6.2.1.6.1, adapted by the following alternative method:
+Over-moulded cylinders subject to 6.2.3.5.3.1 of ADR shall be subject to periodic inspection and test in accordance with 6.2.1.6.1 of ADR, adapted by the following alternative method:

-- Substitute test required in 6.2.1.6.1 d) by alternative destructive tests;
+- Substitute test required in 6.2.1.6.1 d) of ADR by alternative destructive tests;

 - Perform specific additional destructive tests related to the characteristics of over-moulded cylinders.